freakout42/formax/docs/index.md

 has already all the configuration data for full Forms3 functionality.
-Most of the later functionality of Oracle Forms was needed for the client-server and web frontends and did not extend the actual database functions.
+Most of the later functionality of Oracle Forms was needed for the client-server and web frontends and did not extend the real application functionality.

 ### License